Skip to content

 How I approach it:

-We work on the gap between where you're coming from and what your new role demands.
+We work on the gap between where you come from and what your new role demands.
 How to build authority quickly in a new context.
 How to manage expectations effectively, upward, sideways and down.
 How to establish yourself without making the mistakes most people make at this stage.

 Result: